2020, Rd. 1-1 | |

 Analysis

-Burrow (wrist) was a full practice participant Wednesday.
+Burrow (wrist/knee) was a limited participant at practice Wednesday.

 Analysis